-CBI LAB GRADES 9-12 LENGTH 18-36 WEEKS 1-3 CREDITS

-Earn while you learn.
-The CBI program will provide a combination of educational and work-based learning opportunities to promote student success.
+WORK BASED LEARNING LAB GRADES 10-12 LENGTH 18-36 WEEKS 1-3 CREDITS PREREQUISITE: APPLICATION AND SCHOOL COUNSELOR &/OR ADMINISTRATOR RECOMMENDATION Earn while you learn.
+The Work Based Learning program will provide a combination of educational and work-based learning opportunities to promote student success.
 Work-based learning is a requirement for all students enrolled in this class.
-Once a CBI student's academic day is over, the remainder of the school day is spent working in establishments of cooperating employers for which they receive wages, training, and high school credit.
-The major objective of the CBI program is to assist students in earning their high school diploma while developing attitudes and aptitudes needed for future occupations.
+Once a Work Based Learning student's academic day is over, the remainder of the school day is spent working in establishments of cooperating employers for which they receive wages, training, and high school credit.
+The major objective of the Work Based Learning program is to assist students in earning their high school diploma while developing attitudes and aptitudes needed for future occupations.
 Students will earn 1⁄2 credit per every 60 hours of work completed at their place of employment.
 Students are also able to earn credit through volunteer hours.
+Acceptance in this program is dependent on an application and administrative approval.